 We are so excited to have Whimsy Chocolates at the shoppe this Saturday, April 15th from 11-12:30.
 Their fresh hand dipped chocolates are made in small batches, guarantying the freshest and most natural taste possible.
 The chocolate is from the finest, richest Belgian chocolate and they strive to offer the most natural, delicious ingredients possible.
 We can’t wait to have them sample their chocolates during our Easter event!
 You will be able to purchase directly from Whimsy Chocolates as well – perfect for filling up those Easter baskets and dessert tables!

 Get 3 bags of colored Wilton Candy Melts.
 I chose two shades of green and white.
-Grab some Candyfetti from Fancy That and pick up some marshmallow cereal from the store.
+Order some Candyfetti from Sweets Indeed and pick up some marshmallow cereal from the store.
 Separate the marshmallows out.

 Cover a shallow baking pan with foil.

 Melt the candy melts in the microwave for 1 minute.
 Stir the melts and put them back in for 30 seconds.
 Stir again (at this point you could add flavoring to your candy melts) and pour onto baking tray.
 Do this will all three colors.

 Once you have all your colors poured onto the baking tray use a fork or toothpick to swirl the colors together.

 Sprinkle the Candyfetti and marshmallows onto the chocolate.
 Place the tray in the refrigerator for an hour or two.
 Once firm you can lift the foil off the baking tray, turn the leprechaun bark onto the counter and peel the foil away.
 Break the bark into small pieces.
 Eat it as is or put it on cupckaes, cakes, make hot chocolate with it, wrap it up in a cello bag and give it as a gift.
 So many magical possibilities!